HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 * It is made before sufficient motivation has been offered, e.g without any prompt as to the benefits of accepting notifications, or
 * Perhaps more simply that visitors are simply still unaccustomed to web-based push notifications.

-### Accessibility Overlays
+### Accessibility overlays

 Making your website accessible should not be an afterthought.
 However, there is an increasing number of technologies that claim to make your website more accessible.
 An accessibility overlay is JavaScript that tries to apply automated accessibility fixes to the site.
 They are typically <a hreflang="en" href="https://www.a11yproject.com/posts/2021-03-08-should-i-use-an-accessibility-overlay/">not</a> <a hreflang="en" href="https://overlayfactsheet.com/">recommended</a> by accessibility experts.

 {{ figure_markup(
-  caption="Percentage of ecommerce sites with Accessibility Overlays (mobile).", content="0.77%", classes="big-number", sheets_gid="437541192",
+  caption="Percentage of ecommerce sites with accessibility overlays (mobile).", content="0.77%", classes="big-number", sheets_gid="437541192",